 Step 5: Set Donation Amounts

 Offer donors flexibility by providing options for different donation amounts.
 You can suggest predefined amounts or let donors enter their preferred donation.
-Your predefined amounts should provide your donors with a range of gift amounts that cater to different budget levels.
+Your suggested donation amounts should provide your donors with a range of gift amounts that cater to different budget levels.

 This is a great time to run some reports in your donor database and see what kind of gifts your supporters are already making.
 If your average recurring donor gives $30 every month, that’s a great place to start the suggested amounts on your form.